DataDog/datadog-ci/README.md

 export DD_APP_KEY="your application key"

 # Passing to CLI
-synthetics --apiKey "your api key" --applicationKey "your application key"
+synthetics --api-key "your api key" --app-key "your application key"
 ```

 ### API